First Alert Forecast: Sunshine, heat, and storms

-THIS AFTERNOON: Skies will be partly cloudy with strong/severe thunderstorms possible in the afternoon and evening.
-These storms could contain pretty heavy downpours, quite gusty winds of 50+ mph and deadly cloud to ground lightning.
-Temperatures will continue to be hot and humidity will continue to be high.
-Highs today will be in the lower to mid 90s with a heat index again on either side of 100 degrees.
-It will be breezy, with southwesterly winds of 10 to 20 mph.
+THIS AFTERNOON: Skies will be partly cloudy with a 20-30% chance of showers/storms and highs in the upper 80s coastal to lower 90s inland.
+Winds will be out of the southwest at 5 to 15 mph.

-TONIGHT: Should be pretty quiet overnight with partly cloudy skies but breezy with winds out of the southwest at 5 to 15 mph, higher along the coast.
-It will be quite warm and humid with temps in the mid to upper 70s to around 80 along the coast.
+TONIGHT: Overnight lows will stay typically warm and muggy, in the 70s.
+Skies will be partly cloudy with some areas of patchy fog but otherwise quiet.

-WEEKEND: Skies will be partly cloudy with a 40% chance of storms.
-Highs in the lower 90s on Saturday, heat index again around 100 but upper 80s on Sunday.
+WEDNESDAY: Skies will be partly cloudy with a 30% chance of storms and highs in the 90’s (cooler at the coast) with the heat index in the triple digits, between 100 and 105 degrees.

-TROPICS: Tropical Depression 4 continues to move steadily through the Atlantic Click here for your tropical update.
+TROPICS: We continue to track a few clusters of thunderstorms in the Atlantic.
+Click here for your tropical update.

 THANK YOU FOR TRUSTING WNCT 9 FIRST ALERT WEATHER!
 Weather changes quickly.
 Your full team of First Alert meteorologists- Jerry Jackson, Dontae Jones, Pierce Legeion, Megan Lindsey and David Sawyer- will keep you updated.